fccn/wt-translate/README.md

 This presents a set of utilities for handling multilanguage and translations for web applications.
 It adds Gettext support to the web application and configures Gettext with settings defined in the application configuration file.
 It also supports document translations and full HTML page translations.

-The localization utilities contains an utility to prepare and launch xgettext via Makefile and provides integration with the twig framework, via a twig filter and a utility for parsing twig templates into a format that is understandable by xgettext.
+The localization utilities also provides an utility to prepare and launch xgettext via Makefile and  integrates with the twig framework, via a twig filter and a utility for parsing twig templates into a format that is understandable by xgettext.

 ## Installation